12 Things to know before Going to Thailand

 SIM cards and Public Wi-fi

 Of the brands available in Thailand, AIS is the largest and has the biggest network.
 They offer both a physical sim and an e-sim which you can buy online.
-Their 30-day traveler e-sim offers 500GB of data and 2 weeks of unlimited use of most social networks, including WhatsApp.
+Their 30-day traveller e-sim offers 500GB of data and 2 weeks of unlimited use of most social networks, including WhatsApp.

 Buying a prepaid sim card on arrival in Thailand is easy.
 You’ll see telcos shops in the major airports and also in 7-Eleven and Family Mart stores.
 It’s also possible to pre-purchase a SIM or even an e-SIM.